-Prerequisite: Admission to the Teacher Preparation Program; EDUC 4301 or 4311
+Prerequisites: Admission to the Teacher Education Program; EDUC 4301 or 4311

-This course provides an exploration or social studies content and skills as well as teaching/learning materials and strategies for developing concepts and skills at preschool through grade 6 levels.
+This course provides an exploration of social studies content and skills.
+Social studies content will include world History, Geography, and Texas History.
+The course will introduce students to teaching/learning materials and strategies for developing concepts and skills for middle to high school students.
 Integration of technology and interactive learning are integral aspects of this course.
-(Offered also as EDUC 5380.)